-We have reviewed the interim financial statements set out on pages 2 to 189, which comprises the consolidated and company balance sheets of China Pacific Insurance (Group) Co., Ltd. (hereinafter "CPIC") as at 30 June 2022, consolidated and company income statements, the consolidated and company statements of changes in equity and the consolidated and company cash flow statements for the six-month period then ended, and the notes to the financial statements.
-Management of CPIC is responsible for the preparation of these interim financial statements in accordance with the requirements of Accounting Standards for Business Enterprises ("CASs").
-Our responsibility is to express a conclusion on this interim financial information based on our review.
-Our report is made solely to you, as a body, in accordance with our agreed terms of engagement, and for no other purpose.
-We do not assume responsibility towards or accept liability to any other person for the contents of this report.
+We have reviewed the accompanying interim financial statements of China Pacific Insurance (Group) Co., Ltd. (hereinafter "CPIC"), which comprise the consolidated and company balance sheets as at 30 June 2022, the consolidated and company income statements, the consolidated and company statements of changes in equity and the consolidated and company cash flow statements for the sixmonth period then ended, and the notes to the interim financial statements.
+Management of CPIC is responsible for the preparation of these interim financial statements of Accounting Standards for Business Enterprises ("CASs").
+Our responsibility is to issue a review report on these interim financial statements based on our review.